smartycope/ezregex/README.md

 ## Generation
 In version v1.7.0 we introduced a new function: `generate_regex`.
 It takes in 2 sets of strings, and returns a regular expression that will match everything in the first set and nothing in the second set.
 It may be a bit crude, but it can be a good starting point if you don't know where to start.
 It's also really good at [regex golf](http://regex.alf.nu/).

-## Elements and Methods
+## Functions vs Methods
-As of v2.1.0, there's *elemental methods* in EZRegex objects, as well as the basic elements.
-These shadow their element counterparts exactly, and work the same way, they're just for convenience and preference.
+As of v2.1.0, *elemental methods* were added to EZRegex objects.
+These shadow their function element counterparts exactly and work the same way, they're just for convenience and preference.

 For example, these are all equivelent:
 ```python